MathildeCornelis/Calculator_project_react/README.md

 1. create a local working folder
 2. open Git Bash
 3. clone the repository
+4. npm install
-4. now you can work on the file
+5. now you can work on the file

 ---